Last Updated on November 21, 2020 by Oddmund Groette

 - Many lack discipline and understanding of how long it takes to learn the markets

 - They don’t have the passion and work ethic

 - Take too much risk, too extrovert

-You can’t make it with average attitude.
-In a salaried position you can do ok coming in at 8 in the morning and leaving at 4.
-In trading you can of course work less, but you have to the what is right.
+You can’t make it with an average attitude.
+In a salaried position, you can do ok coming in at 8 in the morning and leaving at 4.
+In trading, you can of course work less, but you have to do what is right or correct.
 I do ok and spend less than 5 hours a day doing this.
-This is solely due to my 12 years experience.
+This is solely due to my 12 years of experience.

 Personally, I think trading is a struggle most of the time: struggle to make money, struggle psychologically to do what is right and a struggle to make decisions.
 Most people can’t accept this and will ultimately fail.